lesnoh/i3wm-wsswitch/README.md

 __this has not been tested on multi monitor setups__

 # config
-XF86Forward and XF86Back can for example found on Thinkpad T61 above the left and right arrow keys.
+XF86Forward and XF86Back can for example be found on Thinkpad T61 above the left and right arrow keys.
 Change it to your demands.

 Currently the script only works with bash.